Skip to content

 When he comes out of bed, immediately, he surfs the tabloids.

-At one point he felt sick if he was not keeping up with Jennifer Lawrence, Kim Kardashian, and Namrata Shrestha.
+He told me “I can’t stop reading them.
+At one point I felt sick if I was not keeping up with Jennifer Lawrence, Kim Kardashian, and Priyanka Chopra.”

-Once he told me that those things have no value in his life but still he is addicted to reading them.
+In reality, those things have no value in our lives but still my friend was addicted to reading them.

-He realized it and said to me that he is wasting his precious time.
+He realized it later and said to me that he wasted his precious time.

 Spending time on celebrity twitter feeds, perusing the Facebook uploads excessively of the people we don’t care about is a self-sabotaging habit.

-I love the quote from my favourite personal development expert, Jim Rohn, “you are the average of the five people you spend the most time with.”
+I love a quote from one of my favorite motivational speaker and author of ‘Twelve Pillars‘, Jim Rohn, “you are the average of the five people you spend the most time with.”

-Without inspecting our life, our activities, and habits thoroughly, we can not expect something out of it.
+Without introspection of our own activities and habits thoroughly, we can not expect something out of them.

-When I was addicted to Facebook, I wasn’t aware of what I was doing.
+When I was addicted to Facebook, I wasn’t aware of what was happening around my life.

 Awareness comes only by knowing what we are doing in all aspects of our lives.
 It’s the same as peeling off each layer of onion even though we know there is nothing inside.

-I was having the ripple effect of my addiction to my family and relationship.
+I was having the ripple effect of my addiction to my family, relationship, and quality of my life.

 At one point I became aware of its effect when I received the email from my daughter’s teacher saying that she is weak in reading comprehension according to her grade standard.
 This was just one ripple effect.